jsmanrique/grimoirelab-infra-provision/README.md

 # GrimoireLab Infrastructure Provision

-Set of tools and scripts to set up and deploy GrimoireLab infrastructure.
+Set of tools and scripts to set up and deploy GrimoireLab infrastructure in cloud providers.

 ## Requirements